aws/amazon-documentdb-jdbc-driver/GETTING_STARTED.md

 7. SSH into the instance to verify the setup!

    ~~~
-   ssh -i ~/.ssh/<key pair name>.pem ec2-user@<public IPv4 DNS name>
+   ssh -i ~/.ssh/<key pair name>.pem <ec2-username>@<public IPv4 DNS name>
    ~~~

+   Where <ec2-username> is the EC2 username chosen by you when creating a EC2 instance.
 You can find the public dns name of your instance from the EC2 dashboard.
 Select your instance and copy the public IPv4 DNS from the instance memory.

    ![EC2 Instance](src/markdown/images/EC2-instance.png)